paoloff/paoloff.github.io/_posts/2023-09-15-FMproblems1.md

 $$ f(\mathbf{x}) = \int g(\mathbf{x'})P(\mathbf{x}-\mathbf{x'})d\mathbf{x'}$$

 In this form, our problem is to determine a function $g$ that when convoluted with $P$ (the kernel) produces exactly $f$.
 However, in practive, producing such exact approximation of $f$ would require a network with an infinite number of neurons!
-Instead, the idea is to use Fourier theory to compute the weights $g(\mathbf{x'})$ and then resort back to a finite sum approximation of the integral.
+Instead, the idea is to use Fourier theory to compute the weights $g(\mathbf{x'})$ and then resort back to a sum with finitely many terms as our approximation.

 Luckily, the Fourier transform of a convolution is the product of the transforms.
 Thus, in Fourier space, our equation is

 $$ \tilde{f}(\mathbf{q}) = \tilde{g}(\mathbf{q})\tilde{P}(\mathbf{q})$$